rladies/meetup-presentations_boulder/2021/README.md

 # RLadies Boulder 2021

-This is a list of past meetups with no code
+Past meetups with no code listed below

 ## From csv to Slippy Map - Intro to Spatial Data in R
 - meeting 17